ppone/docs/accounting/intacct.md

 ### DL02000001 error

-When an import fails with a `DL02000001` error code then that means the importer was trying to retrieve a field that did not exist on an Intacct object.
-This could happen if you have modified an object definition to remove or modify a standard field that our importer requests, or if you have configured the importer to pull in a custom field that does not exist on Intacct.
+When a `DL02000001` error code is encountered then that means the integration attempted to retrieve a field that did not exist on an Intacct object.
+This could happen if you have modified an object definition to remove or modify a standard field that our integration requests, or if you have configured the integration to pull in a custom field that does not exist on Intacct.

 ### Undeposited funds error with multi-currency